mnl3-illinois/eng298-fa25-mod7-sbom-lab1/README.md

    ```

 5. **Record in your report:**
-   - Number of components each tool reports.
+   - How many components each tool reported (Syft vs. Trivy),
-   - One key difference (format, fields, or component count).
+   - One difference you notice between the SPDX SBOM and the CycloneDX SBOM (format, fields, component count, etc.), and
-   - Screenshots of terminal output.
+   - Screenshots of your terminal output.

 6. **Confirm SBOM files exist:**

    ```bash
    ls ../deliverables/
    ```
 ---

 ## **Part 2: SBOM Vulnerability Analysis**